-If your main priority is getting a lightweight suitcase, then you should go for a carry on.
-They are always going to be lighter than checked bags, since they are much smaller.
-Just make sure that you’re getting a carry on you can actually use - different airlines have different restrictions for in-cabin baggage, and a 22” suitcase is not always going be allowed on board.
+If your main priority is getting a lightweight suitcase, then you should go for a carry-on.
+They are always going to be lighter than checked bags since they are much smaller.
+Just make sure that you’re getting a carry-on you can actually use – different airlines have different restrictions for in-cabin baggage, and a 22” suitcase is not always going to be allowed on board.

-If it’s organization, they you should get a softshell suitcase.
-They have more pockets and compartments than hardshells, thus making it easier to organize all of your belongings.
+If it’s the organization, then you should get a softshell suitcase.
+They have more pockets and compartments than hard shells, thus making it easier to organize all of your belongings.
 However, if you’re looking for a checked suitcase, then you’re better off with a hardshell.
 In that case, your main priority should be getting something durable and virtually indestructible.

 Samsonite is a premium brand, so it’s no surprise that all their luggage is made from premium materials.
 For hardshell suitcases, they chose polycarbonate and polypropylene – two incredibly tough but lightweight materials.

 Both have excellent thermal and abrasion resistance, but polycarbonate has better impact resistance.
 On the other hand, polypropylene is cheaper to produce, so luggage made from this material is going to be more affordable.
 But we’re talking bout Samsonite here – the suitcases will still cost you a pretty penny, regardless of what they are made from.

 What about the softside luggage?
 These bags are made from either polyester or nylon.
 Both are tough materials, but nylon is just a little bit tougher and more durable than polyester.
 It is also water-resistant without any extra coating, due to the tight weave of the fibers.